Is it Safe to Send Nude Pics on Snapchat?

 Coming of age

 Age may be relative to us but in the eyes of the law it is definitive.
-If the person you’re talking to is under age, or you are under age, there could be trouble ahead.
-People can get into untold amounts of legal trouble if caught grooming even if they had no idea of the true age of the person they are talking to.
-While the issue may be resolved eventually, this is a situation no right minded person would want to be involved in.
+People can get into untold amounts of legal trouble sexting with a minor, even if they didn’t know the person’s age.
+While the issue may be resolved eventually, this is a situation no right-minded person would want to be involved in.

 Unless you know or can verify the age of the person you’re talking to, you are at risk.

 We have all done dumb things in the heat of the moment.
-The saying ‘act in haste, repent at leisure’ has been around for hundreds of years for good reason.
 Previously, if someone made a mistake, it could be kept quiet or hopefully between those involved.
-With the internet and social networks, that is no longer true.
+But with the internet and social networks, that’s no longer true.

 If you think you might do something stupid or send a nude pic on Snapchat and feel guilty afterwards, don’t do it.
 Nobody is worth that.

 Is it safe to send nude pics on Snapchat?

 I think by now you’ve figured out that it isn’t safe to send nude pics on Snapchat.
 But if you still feel it’s worth the risk, just be sensible about what you post.